 Subproject 1.1 – Extending air quality measurement/monitoring capacity

-In this project we will significantly develop our measurement capacity in collaboration with our research partners OEH, CSIRO and ANSTO.
-We will extend the measurements available to evaluate air quality and test our air quality models via a number of complementary research activities.
+This subproject developed measurement capacity in collaboration with research partners.
+It extended the measurements available to evaluate air quality and test our air quality models via a number of complementary research activities.

-Subproject 1.2 - Implementing state-of-the-science air quality modelling to assess particle pollution in Western Sydney
+Subproject 1.2 - Implementing state-of-the-science air quality modelling techniques for estimating human exposure to airborne pollutants

 It is now well understood that, given the limitations of any particular air quality model, more reliable results are achieved with an ensemble of models.
-This subproject hence draws on the heritage of several groups to advance the reliability of modelling current and future air quality for Western Sydney.
+This subproject drew on the heritage of several groups to advance the reliability of modelling current and future air quality for Western Sydney.

 Subproject 1.3 – Exploring potential measurement and modelling techniques for estimating human exposure to airborne pollutants